Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 I learnt how to track and monitor spend and how to utilize the free tier.
 I also learnt how to manage billing alert.

+### Homework Challenges
+'
+I could not Launch the cloud shell because it was bringing up an error message so I sent a mail to the AWS support team.
+I'm still waiting for their response.